Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 ### The standards maintainers will adhere to

+With the caveat that this is a volunteer project and everything is provided on a best efforts basis, below are the standards that maintaiers will adhere to and anyone wanting to be a maintainer will aspire to:

 * Acknowledge when a new issue is posted by a contributor
 * Notify users when you start and finish work
 * Summarize the state of the issue